-The act also included the pressing issues of maritime terrorism, piracy, and oceans unlawful act in in comprehensive manner.
+The act also included the pressing issues of maritime terrorism, piracy, and unlawful act in oceans in a comprehensive manner.
 It provided a sophisticated definition for each particular act of legal violations such as piracy, maritime terrorism, and theft.
 The draft document also outlined a firm contrast between piracy and armed robbery at the sea.